-In 2018 CelticFest runs from Sunday, February 25th, until Saturday, March 17th.
+In 2019 CelticFest runs from Sunday, February 22nd, until Saturday, March 17th.

-2018 Celtic Festival Schedule
+2019 Celtic Festival Schedule

-The following are festival events scheduled for CelticFest in 2018:
+The following are festival events scheduled for CelticFest in 2019:

-- Friday, March 16th, 2018 – Celtic Fest Ceilidh takes place at the Scottish Cultural Centre at 8886 Hudson Street.
-The night of Celtic performances is the main event for Celticfest in 2018 and tickets cost $25.
-Featured performers include the Celtic folk band Blackthorn as well as the BC Regiment of Irish Pipes and Drums, the Eire Born Irish Dance Company and the Scottish Dance Troupe.
+- Saturday, March 16th, 2019 – CelticFest Ceilidh takes place at the Scottish Cultural Centre at 8886 Hudson Street each year.
+The night of Celtic performances is arguably the main event for Celticfest and tickets cost $25 for adults and $20 for students and seniors.
+Children ages 12 and under are free.
+Featured performers in 2019 (and other recent years too) include the Celtic folk band Blackthorn as well as the BC Regiment of Irish Pipes & Drums and the Eire Born Irish Dance Company.

 Vancouver’s Celtic Village (in 2017)